AaronVerDow/openscad/doc/gitbook/BUILD_ON_LINUX.md

 __Note:__ These scripts are likely to fail on Sun, Solaris, AIX, IRIX, etc (skip to the 'building dependencies' section below).

-# Linux/BSD with older or missing dependencies
+# BSD/Missing Dependencies

-If some of your system dependency libraries are missing or old, then you can download and build newer versions into `$HOME/openscad_deps` by following this process.
+This section is for BSD or Linux with missing dependencies.
+It will download and build newer versions of dependencies into `$HOME/openscad_deps`.

 First, run the script that sets up the environment variables.

     source ./scripts/setenv-unibuild.sh